cpitkin/redirect-test/README.md

 `-c, --csv`: This will allow you to output to a custom csv file name and path.
 Default: ./results.csv

-`-q, --quite`: This will limit the console output to only print the csv file path.
+`-q, --quiet`: This will limit the console output to only print the csv file path.

 `-n, --number`: The number of concurrent requests to make to the testing URL at a time.
 Default: 5